kracr/applied-ethics-ontology/README.md

 <a name="b"></a>
 ###  6.2.
 How to - Domain-Specific Use Case

-One may apply the ontology to a specific use case, and use the given entities and properties to infer semantically appropriate information from the scenario.
-A user may plug in the user-required values in the form of instances for as many classes as they can (provided that the information regarding the scenario is known to them), and let the ontology do the rest.
+One may apply the ontology to a specific use case and use the given entities and properties to infer semantically appropriate information from the scenario.
+A user may plug in the user-required values in the form of instances for as many classes as they can (provided that the information regarding the scenario is known to them) and let the ontology do the rest.

 The instances will then add to a knowledge graph that would represent the domain-specific use case via the ApplE ontology.